yext/answers-search-ui/README.md

   buttonSelector: '.js-yxt-GeoLocationFilter-button',
   // OPtional, Css selector of the query input
   inputSelector: '.js-yxt-GeoLocationFilter-input',
-  // Optional, if triggers a search on each change to a filter, default false
+  // Optional, if true, triggers a search on each change to a filter, default false
   searchOnChange: true,
   // Optional, the icon url to show in the geo button
   geoButtonIcon: 'path/to/url',
-  // Optional, the text toe show in the geo button
+  // Optional, the text to show in the geo button
   geoButtonText: 'Use my location'
 });
 ```